20 Worst Pre-Workout Foods

 While bananas are a great pre-workout snack, make sure you grab a ripe one!
 Unripe fruit isn't a good idea before you work out, as it could cause uncomfortable gas and bloating, Hartley says.
 Choose a banana that's completely free of any green at the stem.
 Brown spots on the skin indicate it’s in the ripe stage.
 At this stage the sugar content will be absorbed easily, otherwise, the unripe banana is in the starch stage and more difficult to digest.

-It makes a great healthy snack, but crudite is best served post-workout.
+It makes a great healthy snack, but crudite is best served post-workout (and it's probably best to skip gassy veggies on a big day like your wedding too).
 Even though they are super nutritious, veggies like broccoli, cauliflower, and peppers are also high in indigestible carbs and can cause bloating or gassiness, Hartley says.
 Not a good feeling when you're sweating on the treadmill.

-Hard-boiled eggs are a great source of lean protein, but they don't provide carbohydrates for energy.
+Hard-boiled eggs, one of the easiest, protein-packed ways to prep eggs, don't provide carbohydrates for energy.
 Plus, their protein stays in the stomach and takes a long time to digest, which could weigh you down at the gym, Hartley says.

 Thai or Mexican food

-Spicy foods may help you burn up more calories overall, but they won't help you burn more during your workout if you eat them right beforehand.
-Even if they are 'healthy' dishes, spicy leftovers (like last night's Mexican or Thai food) can cause heartburn if they backwash into the esophagus, Hartley says.
+Spicy foods, especially a metabolism-booster like cayenne pepper, may help you burn up more calories overall, (and may extend your life) but they won't help you burn more during your workout if you eat them right beforehand.
+Even if they are 'healthy' dishes, spicy leftovers like last night's Mexican or Thai food can cause heartburn if they backwash into the esophagus, Hartley says.

 Stopped by Starbucks on your way to the gym?
 Leave the muffins, croissants, and scones behind for a better sweat session, Hartley says.
 "They have too much butter, oil, or shortening to leave the stomach quickly."